zeus911/certificate-authority-1/README.md

   `./scripts/root/verify-root-certificate.sh`

 ## Intermediate Certificate Authority (ICA) intermediate certificate creation
-1. Individual designated as the ICA creates their PK
+1. Individual designated as the ICA creates their PK.
+Executing the following script will result in a new intermediate private key at root/ca/intermediate/private/intermediate.key.pem.
   `./scripts/intermediate/create-intermediate-key.sh`
-1. Individual designated as the ICA creates their Certificate Signing Request (CSR)
+1. Individual designated as the ICA creates their Certificate Signing Request (CSR).
+Executing the following script will result in a new intermediate CSR at root/ca/intermediate/csr/intermediate.csr.pem.
   `./scripts/intermediate/create-intermedaite-csr.sh`
-1. The RCA reviews the ICA CSR and creates their intermediate certificate
+1. The RCA reviews the ICA CSR and creates their intermediate certificate.
+If the below command fails, you may have to `chmod 700 root/ca/private/ca.key.pem`
   `./scripts/intermediate/create-intermediate-certificate.sh`
 1. The ICA verifies the new Intermediate Certificate (IC)
   `./scripts/intermediate/verify-intermediate-certificate-details.sh`